vitaliy-sn/ipset-ui/README.md

 # ipset-ui

-**ipset-ui** is a web interface for managing IP sets (ipset) on a server.
+**ipset-ui** is a web interface for managing IP sets via the ipset CLI on a server.
 The project consists of a Go backend service and a Vue 3 frontend application.

+>ipset-ui builds into a single binary file with an embedded frontend.
+To run the application, you only need this one file.

 ![ipset-ui screenshot](screenshot.png)